Funky Divas: Critical reception

 Funky Divas received generally positive reviews from music critics, but has since earned retrospective acclaim.
 Parry Gettelman from The Orlando Sentinel complimented Foster & McElroy's production on the album.
 While somewhat critical with the slower songs, she wrote that "the pair has a knack for both melodies and killer grooves, and they're gifted, playful arrangers."
-With the performances, Gettelman found that "EnVogue interprets both the McElroy & Foster tracks and three covers with style, verve and a lot of soul."
+With the performances, Gettelman found that "En Vogue interprets both the McElroy & Foster tracks and three covers with style, verve and a lot of soul."
 Los Angeles Times writer Connie Johnson that the album was "clearly groomed to offer a '90s slant to The Supremes' classy crossover image, En Vogue lifts ideas from James Brown and Aretha Franklin to create a sharper, more streetwise package."
 People magazine wrote that "En Vogue succeeds best at light danceable funk embroidered with soaring, swooping vocals.
 Maybe the album title promises a bit more than what’s delivered.
-But 'Spunky Hip-Hop Gals Who Can Sing Their Fannies Off' would have been just too long, we guess."
+But Spunky Hip-Hop Gals Who Can Sing Their Fannies Off would have been just too long, we guess."

 Arion Berger, writing for Entertainment Weekly, felt that Funky Divas "delivers flirtatious R&B set to a mechanized beat [...]
 The four sweet-voiced members of En Vogue are versatile enough to handle reggae-, gospel- and doo-wop-tinted dance music with game if not very deep enthusiasm.
 Still, Funky Divas has an awkward charm."
 In her uneven review for Rolling Stone journalist Danyel Smith wrote that "En Vogue come off, on Funky Divas, as voluptuously voiced and impeccably rehearsed as they did on their 1990 debut, Born to Sing.
 But the audacious production that outfitted Dawn, Terry, Cindy and Maxine has not found its way to 1992."
 She felt that "on the debut, the Sixties girl-group allusions were perfect enough to seem accidental, but this time they clunk around obviously and loudly, like there's a fifth woman in an ugly dress singing along with Maxine, Cindy, Dawn and Terry – and she's sadly off-key."